smokie777/luna-2.0-docs/src/docs/System Design.md

     3. Process !commands in the live chat
     4. Auto ban/timeout users
 - **Discord bot**
-  - This module is separate from the rest of the Python backend, and is not included in the one centralized command for running all Python backend moduels>
+  - This module is separate from the rest of the Python backend, and is not included in the one centralized command for running all Python backend modules.
-  - The discord bot has various functionality:
+  - The discord bot has various functionalities:
-    1. Allow users to chat with luna-2.0 via text messages
+    1. Users can chat with luna-2.0 via text messages
-    2. Allow users to chat with luna-2.0 via voice in a voice channel (uses SeaVoice for transcription)
+    2. Users can speak with luna-2.0 via voice in voice channels (uses SeaVoice for transcription)
-    3. Generate automated going live messages
+    3. The bot can generate automated going live messages
 - **Testing**
   - The backend has a unit testing suite written using Python's unittest module
 - **VTube Studio (VTS) Integration**
   - Currently, there is only a primitive system where Python can trigger key presses which will in turn trigger VTS hotkeys/actions.
   - Ideally, there would be a proper VTS integration, but unfortunately the VTS authentication system is mind blowingly difficult to work with
 - **Singing functionality**
-  - See the singing section for more details on this
+  - See the singing section for more details

-### The total costs for running this project are as follows:
+### The estimated monthly costs of running this project are:

 | Service             | $/Month |
 | ------------------- | ------- |